SixSq/old.sixsq.github.com/_welcome/solutions/solution-1-city.md

 ---
-title: Smart Edge for Cities&#58; Situational Awareness, Incident Detection & Forensic Analysis
+title: Smart Edge for Critical Infrastructure&#58; Situational Awareness, Incident Detection & Forensic Analysis
 link: /casestudies/city/overview
 action-text: Find out more about this tried and tested solution.
 class: services
 css-class: services-1
 ---

-By leveraging existing infrastructure, cities can deliver smart edge services in a secure, scalable way with clear governance.
+By leveraging a future proof edge solution, critical infrastructures can be monitored, controlled and governed, today and tomorrow.